Duceysaneyare/Supermarket-System/README.md

-markdown
-Copy
-Edit
 # 🛒 Supermarket Management System – C# WinForms

 A complete desktop application for managing supermarket operations.
 Developed in **C# using Windows Forms** and connected to a **Microsoft SQL Server** database.
 It includes modules for products, sales, billing, users, and reports.

 ---